Coronavirus Information for Children and Youth with Special Health Care Needs

 The Tennessee Department of Health is committed to keeping you and your family informed on the latest news around the spread of coronavirus disease 2019, also known as COVID-19.
 COVID-19 information changes quickly, so be sure to check the Tennessee Department of Health, the Tennessee COVID-19 Information Hub (tn.gov), and Centers for Disease Control and Prevention websites regularly for the latest news.

-To learn more about Tennessee’s vaccine phases and state COVID-19 testing information, visit the Tennessee COVID-19 Information Hub (tn.gov).
+To learn more about the COVID-19 vaccine and state COVID-19 testing information, visit the Tennessee COVID-19 Information Hub (tn.gov).

 Important Ways to Slow the Spread